 Our goal is to feed those in need and provide the best nutrition available to us.
 We often have other non food items available, such as diapers, wipes, and soap products.
 We know on a limited budget, it is difficult to get everything!
 Please let us know how we can help!

 You must live, work or play in the Monroe School District.
 When you come the first time, please bring a piece of mail, rental agreement or other document with current physical address.
 We cannot accept Oregon Driver's License or post office boxes as proof of address .
-There are income guidelines as well, which are posted at the pantry.
+There are income guidelines as well, which are posted below and at the pantry.
 If you have a need, we will not turn you away.